Gerunds vs. Infinitives — Modern Suspense

 Mara: And avoid clicking random links.

-Leo: Are you backing up your codes tonight?
+Leo: Are you backing up your pass codes tonight?

 Mara: Yes, and I will enjoy feeling safer when I am done.

 Leo: Great.
-Also, be sure to continue monitoring activity.
+Also, be sure to continue monitoring your account activity.

 Mara: Thanks for helping me stay calm.